scaffold-eth/se-2-docs/docs/extensions/availableExtensions.md

 # Available Extensions

+:::info Hint
+Extensions can only be installed during the initial setup of a new Scaffold-ETH 2 project.
+:::info Hint

 ## Core Extensions

 Core extensions are extensions built and maintained by Scaffold-ETH 2 team.
 These extensions can be directly accessed via just extension name without mentioning the github user name and branch name: